paulrobertlloyd/paulrobertlloyd-v3/src/_talks/2017-06-30-patterns_day.markdown

     As the line between component libraries and much broader systems for design continues to blur, we need to ensure our tools are up to the job.
 Do we adapt component-based tools to take into account for wider concerns, or look to new tools?
 - format: png
   notes: |
-    I'm reminded of talks Jeremy has given in the past where he mentioned how, that the way Photoshop would ask you for image dimensions before starting work on a new document, framed our early approaches to web design.
+    I'm reminded of talks Jeremy has given in the past where he mentioned how, that the way Photoshop would ask you for image dimensions before starting work on a new document, framed our early approach to web design.

     We need to be careful we don't make similar mistakes when building tools to construct design systems; small choices may have larger impacts than we might imagine.
 - format: png